samwhelp/brgvos-void/README.md

 |:------------------------------------------------------:|:------------------------------------------------------:|
 |![BRGV-OS 1](./screenshots/screenshot_2.png "BRGV-OS 1")|![BRGV-OS 2](./screenshots/screenshot_3.png "BRGV-OS 2")|

-BRGV-OS have now 10 themes, 2 for users what prefers Windows style and 8 for the user what prefers Mac style, look at next movie:
+**BRGV-OS** have now 10 themes, 2 for users what prefers Windows style and 8 for the user what prefers Mac style, look at next movie:

 [<img src="https://img.youtube.com/vi/YwH5UtWPND8/maxresdefault.jpg" width="400" height="280"/>](https://www.youtube.com/embed/YwH5UtWPND8?autoplay=1&mute=1)|

 ## How to build

-It is suggested to use Void Linux or other based by this distribution, also BRGV-OS work :)
+It is suggested to use Void Linux or others based by this distribution, also **BRGV-OS** work :)
+Default start the build for Romanian language, if you wish to build for international English USA language edit file `locale` and change from `ro_RO.UTF-8` to `en_US.UTF-8` and also edit file `keymap` and change from `ro` to `us.
+That's it.
+If you wish to build for your language, take a look at file `build_brgvos.sh` how I do it from English USA language and Romanian language.
-To build the iso image is necessary to use a Void Linux distribution where we run next commands:
+To build the iso image, it is necessary to use a Void Linux distribution or **BRGV-OS** where we run next commands:

 ```bash
 git clone --remote-submodules https://github.com/florintanasa/brgvos-void.git